Naty-S/sol-vault/README.md

 **CpiContext::new**: Creates cpi context knowing the signature (inherited from tx) of the signer (user).

+> User (system account) initially signed the tx, so is inherited though the CPI; and
+> everything inside the tx (program) is signed by user.
+Runtime knows

 **CpiContext::new_with_signer**: Creates cpi context with the signer seeds to create the signature unkown at runtime.

+> When signing the CPI in behalf of the program with a PDA, the CPIed program is unaware of the signature

 **close**: Account constraint that zeroes out the data and transfers all the lamports out.